FreeAndFair/ColoradoRLA/docs/25_developer.md

    request a review from a specific person.
 Either way, paste a link to the PR in Slack to alert others who may wish to review it.
-1. At least one other person must review any changes to the `master` branch and approve it via the github PR interfice comments.
+1. At least one other person must review any changes to the `master` branch and approve it via the GitHub PR interface comments.
 A _reviewer_ should check that all new commits are signed, and all necessary comments are addressed.
 1. Before it can be merged, you will generally have to `rebase` your